 playing Spikeball, Settlers of Catan, and other strategy board games.

-Pete Wilbanks earned his bachelor's degree in business administration
+Dr. Pete F. Wilbanks earned his bachelor's degree in business administration

 from Kennesaw State University and Master of Divinity and Doctor of

 Philosophy degrees in Old Testament from New Orleans Baptist Theological

 Seminary.
 Wilbanks has been involved in pastorate, interim pastorate,

 youth ministry, and itinerant preaching for more than 25 years.
 His

 hobbies include guitar, golf, hunting, fishing, minor automobile repair,